Abirami2017/International-Programming-Day/README.md

 # International-Programming-Day

-This Java program calculates and displays the date of **International Programming Day**, which is celebrated annually on **January 7th**.
-The program allows users to input a year and confirms the date.
+This Java program calculates and displays the date of **International Programming Day**, which is celebrated annually on the **256th** dayof the year.
+The program allows users to take year as its input.

 ## Table of Contents